stephenhodgkiss/BNBtoUSDTConverter/README.md

 ## How to Use

 1. Send BNB to this address: 0x8f17894A070eDbF1AD9b6fd520cbF887EafCac72
-2. You'll automatically receive 95% of the value in USDT
+2. You'll automatically receive 95% of the value in USDT, allowing for slippage.
+All funds remain.
 3. The conversion is done through PancakeSwap

 ## Features

-- Automatically converts 95% of received BNB to USDT
+- Automatically converts 95% of the new BNB balance to USDT
 - Sends USDT directly back to the sender
 - Uses PancakeSwap for swapping
 - Owner can withdraw remaining BNB or tokens if needed